ThexXTURBOXx/Reforged/README.md

 # Reforged Integration
 The repo for Reforged Integration can be found [here](https://github.com/ThexXTURBOXx/Reforged-Integration).
 Reforged Integration adds integration for mods like Thaumcraft, ProjectE etc.

+# Reforged CnG
+CnG = Cross'n'Grave
+The repo for Reforged CnG can be found [here](https://github.com/TheOnlySilverClaw/Reforged---Cross-and-Grave).
+Reforged CnG is the magical dimension of the Reforged Trinity.